 The White Phoenix Author Visits

-I am delighted to offer author visits with an historical twist, either in-person or virtual.
+I am delighted to offer author visits to students in Years 5-8.

 I am flexible as to the length and content of the visits, so feel free to discuss with me your school’s particular needs.